pfultz2/Tick/README.md

 TICK_MEMBER_REQUIRES
 --------------------

-The `TICK_MEMBER_REQUIRES` can be used for member function inside of classes.
+The `TICK_MEMBER_REQUIRES` can be used for member function inside of classes, that are not templated.
 For example,
 ```cpp
 template<class T>
 struct foo